Woodside Native Reforestation Project - Phase 4

 Project Information:

-Woodside Native Reforestation Project - Phase 4 is an environmental planting project located across areas near Coorow and Dalwallinu, approximately 250km north of Perth in Western Australia.
-It was registered in May 2023 and initially covered 4,873.71 hectares.
-In June and October 2025, variations were made to the project where specific listed areas were removed.
+Woodside Native Reforestation Project - Phase 4 is an environmental planting project located across multiple properties in the Coorow and Dalwallinu local government areas, approximately 250km north to northeast of Perth in Western Australia.
+It was registered in May 2023 and initially covered 4,873.71 hectares, though project area variations recorded in June and October 2025 saw specific land segments removed from the project boundaries.